These days, hunters and golfers can’t go to the wild and the golf course, respectively, without having a long-range rangefinder in their bag.

 To complement such distance coverage, we needed above average magnification to see and aim at targets that far, and with its 7x magnification capability, it lived up to the expectation.

 Easy to Use

 The first thing you’re going to love about this rangefinder is its in-hand feel.
 It’s surprisingly compact for such a powerful tool.

-And when you fire it up and measure your first distance, you’ll have no other way but to get impressed by how simple and easy it is to use.
-And since it’s a player of a really long-range, it could be tough to hold it completely steady by hand.
+And when you fire the range finder up and measure your first distance, you’ll have no other way but to get impressed by how simple and easy it is to use.
+And since it’s a player of really long-range shooting, it could be tough to hold it completely steady by hand.
 To address that issue, it has a built-in tripod mount.

 Accurate & Speedy

 Backing their 2nd Gen. E. S. P. technology, Bushnell claims that it’ll be accurate within half a yard.

 It lived quite up to the claim.
 When we’re looking within 600-700 yards, it’s highly precise at measuring the correct distance.
 However, when it goes over that distance, it’s not that accurate but still quite impressive numbers for such long-range shooting.